AlexBuz/llama-zip/README.md

 # llama-zip

-llama-zip is a lossless data compression utility that leverages a user-provided LLM (large language model) as the probabilistic model for an [arithmetic coder](https://en.wikipedia.org/wiki/Arithmetic_coding).
+llama-zip is a lossless compression utility that leverages a user-provided LLM (large language model) as the probabilistic model for an [arithmetic coder](https://en.wikipedia.org/wiki/Arithmetic_coding).
 This allows llama-zip to achieve high compression ratios on structured or natural language text, since few bits are needed to encode tokens that the model predicts with high confidence.
-By employing a sliding context window, llama-zip is not limited by the context length of the LLM used and can compress strings of arbitrary length.
-Furthermore, by encoding non-UTF-8 bytes using code points in Unicode's private use areas, llama-zip is not limited to text inputs and can handle arbitrary binary data, albeit with reduced compression ratios.
+By employing a sliding context window, llama-zip is not limited by the context length of the LLM and can compress strings of arbitrary length.
+Furthermore, by encoding invalid UTF-8 bytes using code points in Unicode's private use areas, llama-zip is not limited to text inputs and can handle arbitrary binary data, albeit with reduced compression ratios compared to text inputs.

 ![Interactive Mode Demo: Lorem Ipsum Text](lorem_ipsum_demo.gif)